Are you weary of the increasing polarization in our public discourse at the very time we need government leadership to address our biggest problems?

 Season of Civility Bulletin Insert

-The Session of Tippecanoe Church, Milwaukee, WI developed a civility guideline to be placed ahead of prayer time in worship with the intention of supporting civil involvement in their faith community this election season.
+The Session of Tippecanoe Church, Milwaukee, WI developed a civility guideline to be placed ahead of prayer time in worship with the intention of supporting civil involvement in their faith community during the election season.
 You can download a Word Document with a version of the guideline that can be edited for your church (at the points highlighted in yellow).
 Print it as an insert or copy it into your worship bulletin or newsletter as a helpful resource for your community.

 Additional Resources on Civility